-In this paper, we propose a general framework for exploring the interaction between design rules, overlay characteristics, and overlay-modeling options.
-We develop a model for yield loss from overlay that considers overlay characteristics including the residue after overlay correction and the breakdown between field-to-field and within-field overlay.
+In this paper, we develop a model for yield loss from overlay that considers overlay characteristics including the residue after overlay correction and the breakdown between field-to-field and within-field overlay.
+The model is then incorporated into a general framework for exploring the interaction between design rules, overlay characteristics, and overlay-modeling options.
 The proposed framework is the first of its kind and it can be applied during process development to better define overlay-related design rules and to project the overlay requirement of the process.
-For demonstration purposes, the framework was used in this work to explore DP and overlay-related rules for the M1 layer as well as the polysilicon line-end extension over active rule.
+For demonstration purposes, the framework was used in this work to explore double patterning (DP) and overlay-related rules for the M1 layer as well as the polysilicon line-end extension (LEE) over active rule.
 The framework is more general, however, and can be used to explore other inter-layer overlay rules, for different MP technologies, and at other layers.